No company is “unhackable.”

 So, there needs to be an incident response plan.
 Effective incident response is critically important in all organizations.
 As someone who has a say in the security program at your company, you need to know what to do when the inevitable data breach happens.

-Often, that’s going to involve bringing in a consultant or cybersecurity service provider to help your team members with triage, cleanup, and assistance in determining what to focus on moving forward so that it doesn’t happen again (or at least as badly).
+Often, that’s going to involve bringing in an outside IR team or cyber security service provider to help your team members with triage, cleanup, and assistance in determining what to focus on moving forward so that it doesn’t happen again (or at least as badly).

 As a cybersecurity service provider, we tend to look at incidents through a different lens and have the internal capabilities and bandwidth to spend time fully eradicating any issues.
 Because of this, there’s a handoff that happens between the organizations we help and us when responding to an incident.

 What does it look like once the incident is passed to our cybersecurity incident response team (CSIRT)?
-While incident response is kind of like the Wild West, an emergency incident response engagement with FRSecure usually follows a five-step process.
+While incident response (IR) is kind of like the Wild West, an emergency incident response engagement with FRSecure usually follows five phases of incident response.

-We can’t properly handle an incident without understanding what the scope of the incident is.
+We can’t properly handle a cyber attack without understanding what the scope of the incident is.
 Generally, scoping is focused on two primary objectives: what is it affecting, and what is causing it?

 What is it affecting?

-Asset management is one of the single most important components of an information security program.
+Asset management is one of the single most important security measures of a program.
 You cannot protect what you don’t know exists.
 This comes into play with incidents in a big way.
-If we don’t know everything that exists in the environment, how can we know if the incident is truly contained?
+If we don’t know everything that exists in the environment, how can we know if the incident is truly contained long term?